SUPPLEMENTARY HEALTH BENEFITS (Great-West Life)

 The University of Manitoba's Staff Benefits Committee periodically deals with matters that affect retirees.
-Currently, June Stewart represents retirees on the University Staff Benefits Committee and is a member of UMRA's Benefits and Pensions Committee chaired by Betty Johns.
+A member of the UMRA's Benefits and Pensions Committee represents UMRA on the University Staff Benefits Committee.

 This web page will be periodically updated to inform you of any changes in:

 This web page is designed to provide information on the main features of the insurance and other benefit programs offered to retirees by the University of Manitoba.
 It is for information purposes only, and is not intended to provide specific financial or legal advice.
 Official information may be obtained either by calling the University of Manitoba's Staff Benefits Office at 204-474-7428 or by e-mail firstname.lastname@example.org.